microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

     (Branch will be set to main later but can't be done right now because it doesn't exist on main yet) -> Click Run

+Warning: On the first run, you might need to permit resources for the pipeline to run.
+If you don't have the permission, please ask the repo admins to do so.

 ##### Configuring the settings on the pipeline

 Once you have started your run on the previous step, you can click the three dots on the top right,